Is Ripping Up A Koran Ever Justified?

-Nonetheless, something must be done to alert more people to their message and ways found to effectively counter it and not be intimated by affirmations that it is an expression of the Will of the Almighty who can't be bothered to do His own dirty work.
+Nonetheless, something must be done to alert more people to their message and ways found to effectively counter it and not be intimated by affirmations that it is an expression of the will of a god who can't be bothered to do his own dirty work.

 Reads well, but shops would be very reluctant to stock something on this subject that isn't by a scholar or authority of some kind or other.
 If you could get some endorsements.